lukechn99/github-quickstart/4061/exam_1.md

 Getters and setters, get-modify-set
 PIDs, Child PIDs, identities
 Crashes
-Zombies
+Zombies happen when a child finishes long before the parent calls wait().
+At this point, it cannot be eliminated from the system yet and wastes resources and memory.
+The resources are reclaimed once the parent calls wait()
 Orphans happen when a child process has ```getppid()``` of 1.
 This means that their parent exited before the child finished, thus abandoning the child.
 Orphans are always adopted by the root process

 ### I/O
 Low-level